andyatkinson/andyatkinson.github.io/rails-tips.md

 #### Checkout timeout

 Set a `checkout_timeout` to set how long to wait to check out a connection from the connection pool.
 The default is 5 seconds but we set it to 4 seconds.
-[Rails Conection Pool Docs](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/ConnectionPool.html)
+[Rails Connection Pool Docs](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/ConnectionPool.html)

 #### Connection Pool Stats